MSchatzUW/CMAP_docs/user_guide/API_ref/pycmap_api/data_retrieval/pycmap_match_cruise_track_datasets.rst

         **cruise: string**
             The official cruise name.
 If applicable, you may also use cruise "nickname" ('Diel', 'Gradients_1' ...).
 A full list of cruise names can be retrieved using `Cruises()`_ method.
         **targetTables: list of string**
             Table names of the target datasets to be matched with the source data.
-Notice source dataset can be matched with multiple target datasets.
+Note source dataset can be matched with multiple target datasets.
 A full list of table names can be found in the :ref:`Catalog`.
         **targetVars: list of string**
             Variable short names to be matched with the source variable.
 A full list of variable short names can be found in the :ref:`Catalog`.
         **depth1: float**